ymlai87416/CarND-MPC-Project/README.md

 #### State
-The primary state of the car are (![alt text][image6], ![alt text][image7], ![alt text][image8], ![alt text][image9]), which represent the x direction, y direction, orientation and the velocity of the vehicle.
+The primary state of the car are (![alt text][image6], ![alt text][image7], ![alt text][image8], ![alt text][image9]), which represent the x-direction, y-direction, orientation and the velocity of the vehicle.

-At time t, MPC apply (![alt text][image11], ![alt text][image12]) which is also considered as the state of the car.
-These state cannot be ignored when delay is present.
+At time t, MPC applies (![alt text][image11], ![alt text][image12]) which is also considered as the state of the car.
+These states cannot be ignored when a delay is present.

 Given a driving path, there are 2 additional states: cross track error and orientation error.
 These states represent how much the car derivate from the driving path.